For Enquiry: 93450 45466

 }

-One of the Core Java Interview Questions that is frequently asked is this particular one.
+One of the Java Interview Questions For Freshers that is frequently asked is this particular one.

 The programming paradigm known as “Object-Oriented Programming” (OOP) revolves around objects rather than logic and functions.
 It focuses on organizing programs around objects that need to be manipulated, making it suitable for large and complex codebases that require frequent updates and maintenance.